soundofives/worldbuilding/Locations/15k/15k/Personalities/The Tower/The Tower.md

 	1. His spirit: Bahula, a Tanorian witch

 ##### High Wizardead (level >15)
 1. Zagyg, the Mad Mage.
 A real cooky guy, Zagyg never wears shoes and always has huge mismatched socks.
 He giggles all the time.
 A master conjurer and Abyssal scholar.
+(As Halaster Blackcloak + abyssal conjurer)
-	1. His spirit: Taforayesh, a Tanorian administrator.
+	1. His spirit: Taforayesh, a ghostly polymorphed  dragon (as Ghost Dragon, Death Denied)

 ---